(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

-Whether you are looking for a new part-time job, considering a side hustle to supplement your 9-5, or thinking about investing in rental properties, you wonder if you can make good money as a part-time real estate agent.
+Whether you're looking for a new part-time job, considering a side hustle to supplement your 9-5, or thinking about investing in rental properties, you wonder if you can make extra income as a part-time real estate agent.

-You’ve always been interested in real estate.
+You’ve always had an interest in real estate.
 Taking the preparation classes and getting your real estate license will take time and money, but you think you’d be good at selling houses.

-Making and saving money sounds like a win-win for your wallet!
-But let’s look further into what it takes to become a real estate agent.
-The dollar signs you’re seeing may be clouding your view of the realities of this part-time job.
+Let's look further into what it takes to become a successful agent in the real estate industry.
+The dollar signs you’re seeing may be clouding your view of the realities of a part-time agent business.

-Here’s a list of things you may have to do (and pay for) before you show your first house.
-And earn your first commission.
+Here's a list of things you may have to do (and pay for) before showing your first house, and earning your first commission check.

 - Take a real estate pre-license course.
-These courses vary in content, length (weeks vs. months), presentation (online vs. in person), and cost.
+These real estate school courses vary in content, length (weeks vs. months), presentation (online vs. in person), and cost.
 You can expect to pay at least $200-500 per course.
 There may be textbooks and other materials you have to buy as well.

 - Submit a license application.
 Check to see if you need to apply for a license and register for electronic fingerprinting.
 In Florida, the fees for these combined costs is almost $150, and prices may be even higher in other states.

-- Find a broker to work with.
+- Find a real estate brokerage who will work with you.
 After you pass the exam, you’ll need a broker to activate your license and to work under.
 This Real Estate Express article highlights five essential steps to follow in choosing a broker.
 Brokers take a percentage of your commissions or charge a flat fee per house you sell.
 You may also have to pay the broker monthly fees for business services and amenities they provide you as an agent.

 There's More to Do (and More to Spend) After Getting Your License